 To gain insight into the evolution of almond and peach LTR retrotransposons, we grouped all almond and peach elements into clusters showing sequence identity higher than 80% along more than 80% of their length.
 Most of the elements (66.2%) were grouped into clusters of at least two elements.
 Two hundred and fifty-nine clusters (81%) were mixed clusters and contained 93% of the almond and peach clustered elements.
-An analysis of the insertion times of these LTR retrotransposons shows that the number of recent (<5 Mva) LTR retrotransposons is clearly higher in peach than in almond (Figure 3a).
+An analysis of the insertion times of these LTR retrotransposons shows that the number of recent (≤5 Mya) LTR retrotransposons is clearly higher in peach than in almond (Figure 3a).
 An analysis of the insertion time distribution of individual clusters within LTR retrotransposon families (belonging to Gypsy and Copia superfamilies, or that are unclassified), shows that many of them contain insertions that are younger in peach that in almond (Figure S9), suggesting that peach has experienced higher LTR retrotransposon activity after the evolutionary split of these two species.

 To further understand LTR retrotransposon dynamics we analyzed the prevalence in the species of the LTR retrotransposon insertions found in peach and almond reference genomes by analyzing re-sequencing data from 10 peach and 10 almond cultivars.
 This analysis shows that the LTR retrotransposon insertions are frequently polymorphic among almond cultivars whereas they often appear fixed in peach.
-An analysis of the insertion time distribution of fixed and polymorphic LTR retrotransposons in both species shows that whereas an important number of LTR retrotransposon insertions older than the estimated speciation time are polymorphic in almond, peach contains very few old polymorphic insertions, suggesting that they were lost in this species (Figure S10).
+An analysis of the insertion time distribution of fixed and polymorphic LTR retrotransposons in both species shows that whereas an important number of LTR retrotransposon insertions older than the estimated speciation time are polymorphic insertions, suggesting that they were lost in this species (Figure S10).

 As all these analyses may be somewhat biased by a different degree of assembly of peach and almond genomes, we performed a detailed analysis of the LTR retrotransposon insertions comparing orthologous loci in both species.
 We were able to unambiguously identify the orthologous locus for 1155 full-length LTR retrotransposon peach insertions and 1134 almond insertions (around 51% of the insertions in both species).
-These correspond to 142 insertions found intact in both species (conserved insertions), 592 and 440 specific insertions in peach and almond, respectively, 422 peach insertions partially deleted or rearranged in almond and 562 almond insertions partially deleted or rearranged in peach.
-An analysis of the ages of these LTR retrotransposon insertions belonging to the different categories showed that, as expected, the majority of the specific insertions in both genomes were younger than the estimated speciation date.
-The almond genome contains a larger fraction of specific insertions that are older, which probably corresponds to elements that were polymorphic in the ancestor and that were subsequently lost in peach.
-Also as expected, the vast majority of the conserved insertions were older than the estimated speciation time of peach and almond (Figure S11).
-In addition, analysis of the presence of these insertions in peach and almond cultivars using Pindel (see Experimental Procedures) showed that while all insertions are fixed in peach an important fraction is polymorphic in almond (Figure 3b).
+These correspond to 142 insertions found intact in both species (conserved insertions), 592 and 440 specific insertions partially deleted or rearranged in almond and 562 almond insertions partially deleted or rearranged in peach.
+An analysis of the ages of these LTR retrotransposon insertions belonging to the different categories showed that,

 Figure 3.
-Dynamics of long terminal repeat (LTR) retrotransposons in peach and almond. (a) Insertion time of complete LTR retrotransposons in Prunus dulcis and Prunus persica. (b) Insertion time (MYA, million years ago) of polymorphic and fixed orthologous LTR retrotransposons in almond (left) and peach (right).
+Dynamics of long terminal repeat (LTR) retrotransposons in peach and almond.

+(a) Insertion time of complete LTR retrotransposons in Prunus dulcis and Prunus persica.

+(b) Insertion time (MYA, million years ago) of polymorphic and fixed orthologous LTR retrotransposons in almond (left) and peach (right).
+[Colour figure can be viewed at wileyonlinelibrary.com]